Nikolai-Misha/vie-learn/README.md

-The website is under development, sorry for let you guys waiting this slow process:
+The website is under development; sorry for letting you guys wait for this slow process:

 →  https://nikolai-misha.github.io/vie-learn/